• Home

 My white curtains are actually plain white queen sized flat sheets from Target that are pinched at the top using curtain clips!
 It's like the greatest secret ever!

-14. Sheree Fernandez says
+14. Sheree Fernandez Avatar

 Hi!
 Love your bean bags!!
 Where did you find your grey drop cloth?
 Does it wash well?
 I always have the hardest time cleaning my canvas shoes so I'm hesitant to use canvas with anything else.